Fordham hosts Wagner to tip off season - WTOP News

 New York; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: The Fordham Rams open the season at home against the Wagner Seahawks.
+BOTTOM LINE: The Fordham Rams start the season at home against the Wagner Seahawks.

-Fordham finished 25-8 overall last season while going 18-2 at home.
-The Rams averaged 12.7 assists per game on 24.2 made field goals last season.
+Fordham went 25-8 overall a season ago while going 18-2 at home.
+The Rams allowed opponents to score 67.6 points per game and shoot 42.0% from the field last season.

-Wagner finished 15-13 overall with a 6-9 record on the road last season.
-The Seahawks averaged 6.8 steals, 1.8 blocks and 11.2 turnovers per game last season.
+Wagner went 6-9 on the road and 15-13 overall last season.
+The Seahawks averaged 63.1 points per game while allowing opponents to score 61.7 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.